catherine-v/taxfix-challenge/README.md

 ## Tasks scheduling

-For a hosted solution the easiest way way to support tasks scheduling is cron as it is a natural part of nearly all *nix operation systems.
+For a hosted solution the easiest way to support tasks scheduling is cron as it is a natural part of nearly all *nix operation systems.
 There are plenty of alternatives including cloud solutions like Cloud Scheduler from Google, AWS Batch or CloudWatch.
 I am using cron here as it is easy to replicate in any other solution.